jakvah/TTT4275-EstimationProject/README.md

 As long FFT estimates are undesirable in practice, an FFT of length 1024 data points is finetuned by using a numerical search method for the frequency that minimizes the mean square error (MSE) between its the FFT of a signal with no noise and the specified frequency and the aformentioned computed FFT.

 ### Automation
 In order to perform and analyze larger simulations `auto.py` has been provided.
 It simulates point **a)** from above, but iterates through FFTs of lengths 2^{10,12,14,16,18,20}.
 For each FFT length iteration the signal is simulated with SNRs of {-10,0,10,20,30,40,50,60} [dB].
 The amount of iterations are 1000.
-The results are saved to an Excel Spreadsheet file named "SimulationResults.xlsx"
+The results are saved to an Excel spreadsheet file named "SimulationResults.xlsx"

+`finetuning.py` servers a similar purpose for point **b)**.
+It finetunes the estimate and calculates the mean frequency, mean error and variance over 100 iterations.
+These values are computed for one SNR level and are just printing to the cmd line, not save in an Excel spreadsheet
 ### Math functions

 The necessary mathematical calculations are done in a seperate module named `buggesmatteland.py` It is imported by both `main.py` and `auto.py` and must be included in the same folder.